gjvnq/hdoc/README.md

 # hdoc
-A simple tool for writing nice standalone HTML documents.
+A simple tool for converting an "HTML shorthand" into nice standalone HTML documents.

 ## Features